prashantrajan/sgnl-adapter-pagerduty-sa-assignment/README.md

 ### SGNL Adapter Template

-The code in this repo was adapter from the [SGNL Adapter Template](https://github.com/SGNL-ai/adapter-template).
+The code in this repo was adapted from the [SGNL Adapter Template](https://github.com/SGNL-ai/adapter-template).

 ### PagerDuty API